 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-An origination fee is a common charge that is added to a personal loan, student loan or mortgage.
-It is charged by the lender and can also be referred to as an application, processing or underwriting fee.
-Its purpose is to cover the hard costs of preparing documents, processing and underwriting your loan, and any third party fees that might be incurred along the way, said Ashley Luethje, a York, Neb.-based sales manager at Waterstone Mortgage.
+A loan origination fee is charged by the lender and can also be referred to as an application, processing or underwriting fee.
+Its purpose is to cover the costs of preparing documents, processing and underwriting your loan and any third-party fees that are incurred along the way.

-If you’re not getting charged an origination fee with your personal loan, be aware that the lender may make up for it some other way, such as charging higher interest rates, said Jacob Dayan, the Chicago, Ill.-based CEO and co-founder of Community Tax and Finance Pal.
+If your personal loan comes with no origination fee, be aware that the lender may make up for it some other way, such as charging higher interest rates.

-Mortgage origination fees — also called mortgage points — can vary drastically as they are determined by the lender, said Jason Larkins, a Scarborough, Maine-based branch manager at United Fidelity Funding.
-These fees are charged to cover the labor involved in the processing, underwriting and funding of a mortgage, as well as third party fees incurred in tasks such as verifying your employment.
+Mortgage loan origination fees — also called mortgage points — can vary drastically as they are determined by the lender.
+These fees are charged to cover the labor involved in the processing, underwriting and funding of a mortgage, as well as third-party fees incurred in tasks such as verifying your employment.

-The only federal student loans that didn’t charge an origination fee were the Perkins Loans for undergraduate and graduate students in financial need, but this program recently ended.
-While most student loans provided by private lenders such as credit unions and banks might not come with origination fees, they could cost you more in the long run by charging higher interest rates.
+While student loans provided by private lenders such as credit unions and banks might not come with origination fees, they could cost you more in the long run by charging higher interest rates.
 Private student loans also don’t come with the federal protections that are standard with federal loans.

 Keep in mind that loans with lower interest rates but higher fees can cost more than loans with a higher interest rate and no fees.
 An easy way to calculate whether your lender is giving you a good deal is to remember that 3% to 4% in fees is equivalent to a 1% higher interest rate.

-Origination fees are not required, so it’s at the lender’s discretion to waive or negotiate the fee, said Kris Alban, the San Diego-based executive vice president of iGrad.
+Origination fees are not required, so it’s at the lender’s discretion to waive or negotiate the fee.